 - Lung malformations

-HIE can also affect infants during labor and delivery, or the intrapartum period.
-Common intrapartum complications may include:
+HIE can also occur during labor and delivery, or the intrapartum period.
+Common intrapartum causes may include:

 - Excessive bleeding from the placenta